Search

 If your bank account has named beneficiaries for ‘on-death’ transfers, then it will pass directly to those individuals upon your death.
 Ensure you name beneficiaries as payable-on-death (POD) or transfer-on-death (TOD) beneficiaries.

-Setting up this will allow your loved ones to receive your account’s funds without waiting for the tiring and often complicated probate process to be complete.
+Setting this up will allow your loved ones to receive your account’s funds without waiting for the tiring and often complicated probate process to be complete.
 They will simply need to show a valid ID and a copy of your death certificate to the bank.

 The beneficiaries will not have access to your money before you’ve passed away.
 You can also edit the listed beneficiaries at any time with your bank.